awsdocs/aws-systems-manager-user-guide/doc_source/sysman-compliance-datasync-create.md

 1. Choose **Account management**, **Resource Data Syncs**, and then choose **Create resource data sync**\.

-1. In the **Sync name** field, type a name for the sync configuration\.
+1. In the **Sync name** field, enter a name for the sync configuration\.

-1. In the **Bucket name** field, type the name of the Amazon S3 bucket you created at the start of this procedure\.
+1. In the **Bucket name** field, enter the name of the Amazon S3 bucket you created at the start of this procedure\.

-1. \(Optional\) In the **Bucket prefix** field, type the name of an Amazon S3 bucket prefix \(subdirectory\)\.
+1. \(Optional\) In the **Bucket prefix** field, enter the name of an Amazon S3 bucket prefix \(subdirectory\)\.

 1. In the **Bucket region** field, choose **This region** if the Amazon S3 bucket you created is located in the current AWS Region\.
-If the bucket is located in a different AWS Region, choose **Another region**, and type the name of the Region\.
+If the bucket is located in a different AWS Region, choose **Another region**, and enter the name of the Region\.
 **Note**
-If the sync and the target Amazon S3 bucket are located in different Regions, you may be subject to data transfer pricing\.
+If the sync and the target Amazon S3 bucket are located in different Regions, you might be subject to data transfer pricing\.
 For more information, see [Amazon S3 Pricing](https://aws.amazon.com/s3/pricing/)\.

 1. Choose **Create**\.